 In ‘Schadenfreude’, historian of emotions Tiffany Watt Smith offers expert insight and advice.
-Ranging across thinkers from Nietzsche to Homer Simpson, investigating the latest scientific research and collecting some outrageous confessions along the way, she reveals how everyone – babies, nuns, your most trusted friends – are enjoying your misfortunes.
+Ranging across thinkers from Nietzsche to Homer Simpson, investigating the latest scientific research, and collecting some outrageous confessions on the way, she reveals how everyone – babies, nuns, your most trusted friends – is enjoying your misfortunes.
 But rather than an emotional glitch, she argues, schadenfreude can reveal profound truths about our relationships with others and our sense of who we are.

-Frank, warm and laugh-out-loud funny, ‘Schadenfreude’ makes the case for thinking afresh about this much-maligned emotion, and perhaps embracing it.
+Frank, warm and laugh-out-loud funny, ‘Schadenfreude’ makes the case for thinking afresh about this much-maligned emotion – and perhaps even embracing it.